Menu

 COMPUTING

-Our aim in computing is to enthuse, equip, and prepare our children for a rapidly changing world, where work and leisure activities are increasingly being transformed by technology.
+At St Andrew’s, we believe that computing is a key life skill to prepare our children for a rapidly changing world, where work and leisure activities are increasingly being transformed by technology.
 We aim to enable children to find, explore, analyse, exchange, and present information in a variety of creative ways, broadening their horizons.
 Our pupils must be prepared for the ever-evolving technological world, and we have designed our computing curriculum with this in mind.

 Having separate computing lessons means that children are able to develop depth in their knowledge and skills over the duration of each of their computing units of work, which is carefully planned using our Purple Mash scheme of work.
 In computing lessons, the children will use either iPads or laptops in order to access a range of apps and software.